Macron faces a tough fight as France votes on Sunday

 For sure, opinion polls still see Macron leading the first round and winning a runoff against Le Pen on April 24, but several surveys now say this is within the margin of error.

-Voting starts at 8 a.m.
-(0600 GMT) and ends at 1800 GMT, at which time the first exit polls, will be published.
+Voting started at 8 a.m.
+(0600 GMT) and ends at 1800 GMT, when the first exit polls will be published.
 Such polls are usually very reliable in France.

 "We are ready, and the French are with us," Le Pen told cheering supporters in a rally on Thursday, urging them to cast a ballot for her to deliver "the fair punishment which those who have governed us so badly deserve."